 Paypal-co-founder and Donald Trump backer Peter Thiel makes an interesting link between the rise of libertarianism and the increase in US government dysfunction.

 I don’t agree with Thiel’s assessment that libertarianism emerged as the US government faltered.
-In fact, in my experience, he may have it backwards.
-Libertarianism didn’t necessarily grow because of US governmental decline, rather it got its start from business groups fearing too much government in the market during the Great Society, when such an expectation became normal.
+He may have its causation backwards.
+Libertarianism didn’t necessarily grow because of US governmental decline, rather it got its start from business groups seeking to cripple the government during the Great Society.

 I would argue libertarians, through their influence on the Republican Party in recent decades, have worsened government paralysis by creating a generation of essentially anti-state politicians spouting anti-state ideology.
 This makes it hard for productive politics to take place.